norrisaftcc/CTS285_FA22/tool-booksense/TODO/sprint1_tasks.md

 - Unit tests cover at least 80% of the code
 - Documentation is complete and accurate
 - Example scripts work as expected
+- Both storage implementations (JSON and SQLite) are functional
+- Storage backend can be switched without changing application code
 - Code review has been completed